 Final Presentation (25%)

 In the last full week of class, you will be giving a ~10 minute presentation on what you’ve accomplished.
 You will be graded by your peers and by the instructors.
-A rubric will be posted soon.
+Guidelines and rubric can be found here.

 Final REport (50%)

 In place of a final, you will be submitting a written report outlining your project goals, methods, and evaluation of your efforts.
-An outline and template will be posted soon.
+Guidelines and rubric can be found here.

 Demo Video (10%)

 In addition to your final report, you must submit a short video showing the results of your project.
-A grading rubric will be posted soon.
+You will be graded on how well the video demonstrates your results (5%) and on video quality and professionalism (5%).